-- Bella Visi.
-Grades 10-12.
-Focus: Development of healthy singing technique through advanced all-female contemporary choral music with or without accompaniment.
-Singers in Bella Visi also participate in Concordia as their primary ensemble.
-Directed by Mrs. Cook.
-Tuesdays from 8:15-9:30 pm.
-There is a $60 additional participation, music, and outfit rental fee to sing in this ensemble.
+- Contessa.
+Grades 8-12.
+Focus: Development of healthy singing technique through all-female contemporary choral music with accompaniment.
+Singers in Contessa also participate in Virtuoso Singers or Concordia as their primary ensemble.
+There is an additional participation, music, and outfit rental fee to sing in this ensemble.

 - Fortis.
-Grades 10-12.
+Grades 8-12.
 Focus: Development of healthy singing technique through advanced all-male contemporary choral music with or without accompaniment.
-Singers in Fortis also participate in Concordia as their primary ensemble.
-Directed by Mr. McCauley, Tuesdays from 6:00-7:00 pm.
-There is a $60 additional participation, music, and outfit rental fee to sing in this ensemble.
+Singers in Fortis also participate in Virtuoso Singers or Concordia as their primary ensemble.
+There is an additional participation, music, and outfit rental fee to sing in this ensemble.

 - VoiceOver.
 Grades 10-12.
 Focus: Development of advanced ear training, harmonic, rhythmic, contemporary vocal technique, and performing skills through advanced, popular a cappella music.
 This music is typically sung with beatboxing and choreography.
 Singers in VoiceOver also participate in Concordia as their primary ensemble.
-Co-directed by Mr. McCauley and Mrs. Roberts, Tuesdays from 6:00-7:00 and 8:15-9:30 pm.
-There is a $60 additional participation, music, and outfit rental fee to sing in this ensemble.
+There is an additional participation, music, and outfit rental fee to sing in this ensemble.